cryptaz/miner-metrics/README.md

 # Requirements
 * Docker Toolbox (https://www.docker.com/products/docker-toolbox)
-* Latest Claymore ZEC miner (eth miner should be supported too, but I did not tested it)
+* Latest Claymore ZEC miner (Claymore ETH miner supported too, but I did not tested it deeply)

 # Install
 * [LINUX] You should obtain your host docker ip address by yourself.
 When you fully pull and start image, try using ```docker-machine ip``` or ```docker inspect -f '{{ .NetworkSettings.IPAddress }}' miner-metrics``` to get ip address.
 Or you can simply watch over all of your interfaces by using ```ip addr```, just pick the right one.